epduskey/hmmdiadromy/README.md

 All files not appearing here are sourced in one or more of the files listed above, and typically contain functions necessary to run the code in each script.

-NOTE: There are several nearly empty output folders contained in HMM, containing only a textfile called ".keep".
-These are meant to contain and organize your own output.
+NOTE: All folders contain a textfile called ".keep" which briefly describes the contents within.
+The folder to contain model output ("Output") is empty, containing only the textfile called ".keep".
+This is meant to contain and organize your own model output.
 Feel free to delete the ".keep" files after downloading.
-The original output is currently contained in all folders, but may be archived or replaced as you see fit.
+The original model output is available upon request.

 ## Contact us